 There are a number of myths and tall tales concerning Maine lobster.
 Are you a lobster expert?
 Test your crustacean knowledge.
 You may be surprised what you find out about Maine’s own food group.

-LOBSTER MYTH #1: Summer Lobster is the best
+Lobster Myth #1: Summer Lobster is the Best

 FACT: Summertime is lobster time in New England.
 The majority of lobsters caught in the summer are soft-shell.
 For the tourist a soft-shell lobster will usually be a good buy and a snap to open.
 This is due to the fact that a soft-shell lobster has less meat because it has not filled out its shell yet.
 Squeeze the sides of the lobster’s body; the soft shell will yield to pressure, while the hard shell will be firm, and tightly packed with meat.
 Some locals believe the meat of the soft-shell lobster is sweeter, but compared to a hard-shell lobster of the same size, the meat is wimpy and watery!

 FACT: The size of the lobster–small or large–does not determine the quality.
 The larger the lobster or the older the lobster does not necessarily mean tougher meat.
 Tough or rubbery meat is usually the result of a lobster cooked too long.
+See our cooking guide for suggested cooking times for live lobster.

-LOBSTER MYTH# 3: Female Lobsters are the best.
+Lobster Myth # 3: Female Lobsters are the Best

 FACT: Actually sex doesn’t really matter, unless you’re a fan of roe.
 The red “stuff” is the lobster roe or coral.
 It is the female lobster’s unfertilized eggs.
 Females have a slightly wider tail, than the mail lobster.
 And adult males have bigger claws.
 The amount of meat of a male lobster versus female lobster is negligible.
 In short, there is no taste difference.